chairemobilite/transition-docs/tutorial/README.md

 ### Validate results with routing

 The scenario is now ready for calculation.
-You can now go back to the `Routing` and `Accessibility maps` panels, select the new scenario and make sure the metro modes and excluded bus lines are not part of the transit trips anymore.
+You can now go back to the `Routing` and `Accessibility map` panels, select the new scenario and make sure the metro modes and excluded bus lines are not part of the transit trips anymore.

 ![Lesson 5: Routing with the scenario without metro](images/lesson5_routingWithoutMetro.png)

-Notice that without the metro, for a very similar trip than the one calculated in [lesson 3](#lesson-3-test-the-imported-data-by-calcuting-routes), there are now 44 alternatives instead of just 3.
-But the first alternatives in this scenario takes *66 minutes* instead of just around 30 minutes in the original scenario.
+Notice that without the metro, for a very similar trip to the one calculated in [lesson 3](#lesson-3-test-the-imported-data-by-calcuting-routes), there are now 44 alternatives instead of just 3.
+But the first alternative in this scenario takes *66 minutes* instead of just around 30 minutes in the original scenario.
 Alternatives are considered valid if they are within a factor (1.75) of the first alternative returned.
 So this 66 minutes trip would not have been considered as an alternative to a 30 minutes trip, it is way too long!

 ![Lesson 5: Compare travel time of first alternatives](images/lesson5_compareTravelTimeOfAlternatives.png)